CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: The Proposed framework

-\textbf{Retrieval-Augmented Accent Prompting (RAAP):} System-side accent bias arises when a TTS backbone trained on imbalanced data defaults to majority accents $\mathcal{A}_{\text{dom}}$.
-To counter this, we introduce Retrieval-Augmented Accent Prompting (RAAP), which selects accent-consistent prompts from a curated pool $\mathcal{P} = \{(a_i, z_i, s_i)\}$ containing metadata, transcript, and speech.
+As discussed above, system-side accent bias arises when a TTS backbone trained on imbalanced data defaults to majority accents $\mathcal{A}_{\text{dom}}$.
+To counter this, we introduce Retrieval-Augmented Accent Prompting (RAAP), a RAG-like process which selects accent-consistent prompts from a curated pool $\mathcal{P} = \{(a_i, z_i, s_i)\}$ containing metadata, transcript, and speech.
 Given target metadata $m$, we filter $\mathcal{P}$ by $a_i \approx m$ to form $\mathcal{P}_m$, then score each candidate $s_i$ using an ECAPA-TDNN~\cite{desplanques2020ecapa} for accent confidence $C(s_i, m) \in [0,1]$, and select those with the highest scores to guide accented speech generation.
-Mathematically,
+Mathematically this means,

 To further align the text content of the prompt speech with the user's text input, RAAP calculates the text similarity between the prompt speech candidates and the user-provided (standard) text input using \(\cos(\phi(z_i), \phi(x))\), where \(\phi(\cdot)\) is a TF--IDF~\cite{salton1988term} text embedding representation and \(\cos(\cdot,\cdot)\) denotes cosine similarity.
-Specifically, we define the effective ranking score as
+Specifically, we define the effective ranking score as,

+This ensures consistency in the meaning of the text, while allowing variation in word choice and sequence to better match the metadata.